HarunNurahman/HarunNurahman/README.md

 <h1 align="center">Hello 👋, My Name is Harun Nurahman</h1>
 <h3 align="center">I'm a passionate Mobile Developer from Bandung, Indonesia</h3>

-- 🌱 I’m currently learning **Dart, Flutter**, It's been 1 month and I enjoy using Flutter.
-Currently I'm practicing design to code implementation, for next steps, I wanna learn integrating with API or Firebase for authentication.
+- 🌱 I'm currently learning **Dart and Flutter** for mobile application development, especially Android App.
+It's been 1 month and I enjoy using Flutter.
+Currently, I'm practicing design to code implementation.
+For the next steps, I wanna learn to integrate with API or Firebase for authentication.

 - 📫 How to reach me **harun.nurrahman@gmail.com / harun.nurrahman@hotmail.com**